dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 Chronologically, evidence must be curated before it can be cited or verified.
 In addition, some vulnerabilities in existing approaches occur because evidence requirements are too loose.
 Therefore, understanding the nature of backing evidence, and how that evidence is created and maintained, is a crucial consideration for VVP.

 However, curating does not occur in realtime during phone calls, and is out of scope for a network protocol specification.
 Citing and verifying are the heart of VVP, and implementers will approach VVP from the standpoint of SIP flows {{RFC3261}}, {{RFC5626}}.
-Therefore, we leave the question of curation to a separate document.
-Where not-yet-explained evidence concepts are used, inline references allow easy cross-reference to formal definitions that come later.
+Therefore, we leave the question of curation to separate document (for example, {{TOIP-DOSSIER}}).

 # Citing

 ## Citing the AP's dossier
 A VVP call that makes the caller verifiable begins when the OP ({{<OP}}) generates a new VVP passport {{RFC8225}} that complies with STIR {{RFC8224}} requirements.
 In its compact-serialized JWT {{RFC7519}} form, this passport is then passed as an `Identity` header in a SIP INVITE {{RFC3261}}.
-The passport *constitutes* lightweight, direct, and ephemeral evidence; it *cites* and therefore depends upon comprehensive, indirect, and long-lived evidence (the AP's dossier.
+The passport *constitutes* lightweight, direct, and ephemeral evidence; it *cites* and therefore depends upon comprehensive, indirect, and long-lived evidence (the AP's dossier).
 Safely and efficiently citing stronger evidence in a dossier is one way that VVP differs from alternatives.

+If the caller intends to use DTLS-SRTP, the SIP INVITE MUST also contain an attribute line that contains the DTLS `fingerprint` attribute.
+Because VVP proves the prevents man-in-the-middle attacks and allows the When combined with VVP, DTLS-SRTP  `a=callee-passport:X` attribute line to the SDP {{RFC8866}} body of the callee's

 ### Questions answered by an AP's passport
 The passport directly answers at least the following questions: